-Sexual Violence Prevention & Advocacy (SVPA) at WashULaw
+Sexual Violence Prevention Association (SVPA) at WashULaw

 • Educate law students about campus resources and their rights under Title IX;

-• Encourage the law school to implement educational opportunities related to sexual violence prevention
+• Encourage the law school to implement educational opportunities related to sexual violence prevention;

 • Advocate on behalf of WashU and St. Louis survivors; and